git/git.github.io/rev_news/drafts/edition-51.md

-  In the [fourth version](https://public-inbox.org/git/cover.1556062365.git.liu.denton@gmail.com/) of his work, Denton decided to keep the Coccinelle script, but excluded the compat/ directory from the files where "extern" is removed.
+  In the [fourth version](https://public-inbox.org/git/cover.1556062365.git.liu.denton@gmail.com/) of his work, Denton decided to keep the Coccinelle script, but excluded the compat/ directory from the files where `extern` is removed.

   Junio noticed that in a commit message Denton mentioned using: